 1829: Holy Trinity Church, Hounslow High Street, was completed and opened.

 1831: Hounslow Subscription School, in School Road, opened.
-It is now known as Hounslow Town School, its site is in Pears Road.
+It is now known as Hounslow Town School.
+A new school, entered from School Road, was completed in 2018.
+It has more than 1200 pupils and is one of the largest primary schools in the country.

 1835: The Independent Chapel in Hanworth Road was replaced by the present building.
 It is now Hounslow United Reformed Church.